-Usenet indexers are search engines by another name, for most people.
+Usenet indexers are search engines by another name.

 A Usenet indexer scans the content of all newsgroups and organizes the data to help you make logical sense of the vast amounts of content in the groups.
 This is a big accomplishment as Usenet currently consists of 43 Petabytes of data in 103 Billion posts, across over 100k newsgroups.
 As you would imagine, the server hardware required to do this is not insignificant.